Current Portfolio

 Positive Result: Buy more of that asset class.

-Negative Result: Sell the excess amount.
+Negative Result: Sell the excess amount to lock profits.

-Total Portfolio: Sum of all investment values.
+Total Portfolio: Sum of all your investment values.

 Example Analysis (India)